Civil Bombing Decoy SF1 (c)- Downside

 During World War 2, of all the cities in Britain, Bristol was the 6th most heavily bombed by the German Luftwaffe.

 Between the end of November 1940 and mid April 1941 there were six major ‘Blitz’ raids directed at the city.
-While this was nothing like the scale experienced by London and some other cities, Bristol suffered 548 air raid alerts and 77 raids that released 920 tons of high explosive bombs and tens of thousands of small incendiary devices.
-1300 people were killed, a further 1300 seriously hurt and nearly 90,000 buildings damaged of which 3000 were destroyed or required demolition.
+While this was nothing like the scale experienced by London and some other cities, Bristol suffered 548 air raid alerts and 77 raids that released over 1000 tons of high explosive bombs and a quarter of a million small incendiary devices.
+1300 people were killed, a further 3000 seriously hurt and 80,000 buildings damaged of which 3000 were destroyed or required demolition.
 With totally ineffective ground defences and no worthwhile night fighter force until the spring of 1941, the only realistic defence was deception.

 The firebomb did far more damage than high explosive types due to the sheer numbers dropped over British cities.